csoutham/vantage/README.md

 ```

 Main settings:
+- `enabled` - Master switch to enable/disable the entire package (default: true)
+  - Set `VANTAGE_ENABLED=false` in `.env` to disable all tracking
+  - Useful for testing in staging without affecting production
 - `store_payload` - Whether to store job payloads (for debugging/retry)
 - `redact_keys` - Keys to redact from payloads (password, token, etc.)
 - `retention_days` - How long to keep job history